 The Note 9 uses a lower speaker and the earpiece at the top of the phone to deliver stereo sound.
 Unfortunately, it seems that the earpiece at the top of the phone is working inconsistently for some users during speakerphone mode in calls.
 According to some posts, the top speaker will work sometimes when the phone is moved, but will cut out at other times.

-- It’s probably worth running through Samsung’s troubleshooting guide for speakers.
+- It’s also probably worth running through Samsung’s troubleshooting guide for speakers.
 It may or may not work, but it’s worth a shot.

 Problem: S Pen not registering on certain parts of the screen